 On November 29, 2017, in connection with the closing of the Business Combination, WillScot and the Sellers entered into a shareholders agreement (the "Shareholders Agreement") that governs the ownership and operation of WS Holdings.
 The agreement contains, among other things, (i) preemptive rights that permit Sapphire (to whom the Sellers' interest was assigned in 2017) to avoid dilution and maintain its ownership percentage in WS Holdings on a fully diluted basis upon any future issuance of shares of WS Holdings or WillScot; (ii) customary tag along and drag along provisions; (iii) protective provisions designed to protect Sapphire from changes to WS Holdings' organizational documents that would have a materially disproportionate effect on Sapphire; and (iv) transfer restrictions on the shares of WillScot Class B common stock held by Sapphire.
-The Shareholder Agreement also provides to WillScot a right of first refusal to purchase Sapphire's shares of WS Holdings, and provides that acquisitions of businesses similar to WSII's business must be consummated by WS Holdings or one of its wholly-owned subsidiaries.
+The Shareholder Agreement also provides to WillScot a right of first refusal to purchase Sapphire's shares of WS Holdings or one of its wholly-owned subsidiaries.